 Instructions for distillation

-- Each participant is distilling independently spirits with a provided still the whole seminar day.
+- Each participant is distilling by himself spirits with a provided still the whole seminar day.

 - Distilling spirits: raspberry spirit, gin, cointreau, absinthe, Swiss pine cones, cornelian cherry, anise, mint, coffee, oranges, lemons, ginger, garden herbs, spices...